Depth In Simplicity -- Insights From Coin Tossing -- The Philosophy of Simplicity

 Therefore, simplicity is largely subjective.
 It is the interplay, the flow, between an action and between the one who does it.
 Simplicity becomes mastery when you can, for example, "do something with one hand tied behind your back".
 You become so good at it, elements of your own body become unnecessary in order to perform an excellent execution.

 That is the depth in simplicity, when you can even write a philosophy article in such a way most people would easily understand it, without much effort needed.
-It is a degree of skill I often ponder if I'll ever be able to actualize, thus further promoting philosophy's relevancy.
+It is a degree of skill I often ponder if I'll ever be able to actualize, thus further promoting philosophy's relevance.

 A "primitive" coin toss player throws the coin and hopes for the best.
 They don't understand the nuances of timing, the importance of patience, and they give up easily when faced with setbacks.
 They don't learn from their mistakes, and may even often commit the causal fallacy, confusing logic with the arcane.